 Tomato brown rugose fruit virus

 Tomato brown rugose fruit virus (ToBRFV) was first detected in Israel in 2014.
-Since then it has been detected in several areas, including Europe, the Middle East and North America (Mexico and the Unites States).
+Since then the virus has been detected in several countries in Europe, North America, and Asia.
 ToBRFV has the potential to significantly affect crop production and the marketability of tomatoes.
 The virus is not a food safety risk.

 This virus mainly affects tomatoes and peppers.
 Some weed species, such as black nightshade, have been shown to be carriers of the virus.

 The virus is easily transmitted from plant to plant through contact with contaminated tools, equipment, workers and visitors, soil, and infected plants and seeds.
 This virus is easily spread in greenhouses when plants are thinned, transplanted, pruned or trellised.
 A recent study shows that bumblebees may also transmit the virus.